AccessFayetteville provides numerous ways to stay informed about your local government.

 General Information and Reservations

-The City of Fayetteville manages almost 4,000 acres, including 35 parks, 14 natural areas, and 15 trails.
-With more than 40 miles of trails, 25 playgrounds, 28 sports fields, 27 pavilions, 8 tennis courts, 7 volleyball courts, 3 lakes, a swimming pool, skate park, and picnic facilities, you're sure to find a park to fit every need.
+The City of Fayetteville manages over 4,200 acres, including 35 parks, 14 natural areas, and 16 trails.
+With more than 65 miles of trails, 25 playgrounds, 28 sports fields, 27 pavilions, 7 tennis courts, 4 youth tennis courts, 7 volleyball courts, 3 lakes, a swimming pool, a skate park, and multiple picnic facilities, you're sure to find a park to fit every need.

 Beginning in 1981, the City of Fayetteville adopted the Park Land Dedication Ordinance to further ensure the establishment and preservation of community parks.
 In addition to establishing public lands, the Parks and Recreation Division contributes to recreational programs such as the Fayetteville Boys & Girls Club and league sports, as well as other city projects including the Square Gardens and the Council on Aging.

 It's all part of the City's dedication to improving the quality of life for the people of Fayetteville, Arkansas.